Theoretical & Applied Problems

 "false" NaN "false" true

-The reason why this is so confusing is partly because it is not self-consistent: if you pass a variable through multiple stages of conversion, its boolean value may change in unexpected ways.
-If you read a string from the user, and they type "false", then casting that string to a boolean yields true, but casting it to a number and THEN casting to a boolean yields false.
-Casting [3, 14] to a number and THEN to a boolean yields false, but converting it directly to a boolean yeilds true.
+The reason why this is so confusing is partly because it is not self-consistent: if you pass a variable through multiple stages of conversion, its boolean value may change in unexpected ways. undefined is false, but if you were to convert to a string, it becomes true.
+If you read a string from an input box, and the user input reads "false", then casting that string to a boolean yields true, but casting it to a number and THEN casting to a boolean yields false.
+Casting [355, 113] to a number and THEN to a boolean yields false, but converting it directly to a boolean yeilds true.
+In a sensible language like C, zero is false and false is zero, no matter how many "intermediate types" you cast it through.
 See what I mean?

 But it gets even worse.